ItsAsbreuk/itsa-gallery/src/gallery-itsaeditmodel/README.md

 ##Events
 The custom buttons have their defaultFunction which correspons with their names.
 When listening to these events, you catch a buttonclick immediately, but the real action may take some time.
 The action performed are <b>not</b> model.load etc, but model.loadPromise, which is supplied by [ITSAModelSyncPromise](../gallery-itsamodelsyncpromise).
-The defaultfunctions will generate e.savePromise, e.destroyPromise or e.submitPromise to the eventTarget:
+Some defaultfunctions will add e.promise to the eventTarget:

 * button  --> event 'model:buttonclick'
 * add     --> event 'model:addclick'
 * cancel  --> event 'model:cancelclick'
-* submit  --> event 'model:submitclick'  --> e.submitPromise
+* submit  --> event 'model:submitclick'  --> e.promise
-* save    --> event 'model:saveclick'    --> e.destroyPromise
+* save    --> event 'model:saveclick'    --> e.promise
-* destroy --> event 'model:destroyclick' --> e.destroyPromise
+* destroy --> event 'model:destroyclick' --> e.promise

 Because the defaultfunctions adds the promises to eventTarget, you need to listen for these using the model.after() events, not model.on().